What does a Electrical Installer do?

 - High school diploma or equivalent required; vocational training or degree in electrical technology preferred.

-- Minimum of 2-3 years of experience as an Electrical Installer or similar role.
+- Proven experience as an Electrical Installer or similar role.

-- Strong knowledge of electrical systems, wiring, and safety standards.
+- Strong knowledge of electrical codes and safety standards.

-- Proficiency in using hand and power tools, as well as electrical testing equipment.
+- Proficiency in using hand and power tools, and diagnostic equipment.

 Is becoming a Electrical Installer a good career path?